- This story is regularly updated for relevance. Last updated: July 9, 2021

 The Moderna vaccine similarly depends on freezing temperatures to maintain viability.
 The vaccine must be kept at the same temperature as the Pfizer vaccine: between 2-8 degrees Celsius (or 36-46 degrees Fahrenheit).
-It will remain stable at these temperatures for 30 days.
+It will remain stable at these temperatures for three months (originally, the company said it could only last 30 days at those temperatures).
 At room temperature, the vaccine will remain viable for up to 12 hours.

-At freezing temperatures, the Moderna vaccine can be stored for up to 6 months.
+At freezing temperatures, the Moderna vaccine can be stored for up to six months.